sebastopolys/GinsengHtml/README.md

 }
 ```
 > [!NOTE]
-> ginsenghtml is a static class, so it only needs to be instantiated
+> ginsenghtml is a static class so it needs to be instantiated
-> only on the first template file that is loaded.
+> only once, on the first template file that is loaded.

 Because functions are used to build html elements, it is necessary to call the html functions also.
 ```